 - Examine the plates for the appearance of disintegrated colony.

-It is also a direct method to perform the bile solubility test and includes the following steps:
+It is also a direct method to perform the bile solubility test, which includes the following steps:

 - Add one drop of bacterial suspension over the clean, grease-free glass slide.